 - Revenue is the sum of all billings successfully paid (cash) or recognized (accrual) in the month, depending on your basis of accounting (cash or accrual).

-For example (and using cash accounting), if you have 100 customers who you bill $10 per month, your MRR would be the sum of all committed revenue ($1,000).
+For example (using cash accounting), if you have 100 customers who you bill $10 per month, your MRR would be the sum of all committed revenue ($1,000).
 This is what your customers committed to pay, so this is your MRR.
 If 10 of your customers didn't pay their invoices, your MRR would still be $1,000, but your (cash accounting) revenue for the month would be $900.

-If your billing system shows a different MRR, one way of determining what's causing the difference is by identifying a specific customer with a different MRR in ChartMogul.
+If your billing system software shows a different MRR, one way of determining what's causing the difference is by identifying a specific customer with a different MRR in ChartMogul.
 From there, you should be able to see what is driving the difference.